Under the one-shot rule, you should get your application right first time, and we should simply reject defective applications.

 We will notify both the applicant and the granter (or their respective agents) depending on the contact information provided with the application.
 We provide notification by electronic means only.
 We may also notify any other person we consider appropriate, depending on the circumstances of the application.

 When an application is rejected the notification will contain the reason for rejection and refer to the relevant condition under which it failed.
-The application itself will be returned by post.

 You may withdraw your application at any time.
 Withdrawal may be necessary when an item has been omitted or when there is an error in the application.